 a.
 Youth Safety is the most critical aspect of this curriculum.
 Mandatory guidance is provided to ensure youth safety regulatory requirements are implemented.
 Per reference 1.b., instructors must have background checks (in addition to existing requirements that may exist for security clearances related to their normal duty positions) prior to implementing instruction of the Teen Curriculum.
 Enclosure 4 (Instructor Rules) provides a mandatory checklist to assist instructors in meeting these requirements.
 Other mandatory legal stipulations may be unique to individual locations.
 Please consult with your servicing Judge Advocate General (JAG) office for additional local mandates.

 b.
 Instructor selection requires special engagement by the program manager to ensure the most qualified, skilled Master Resilience Trainers (MRTs) are selected for participation.
 It is recommended that MRTs with expertise in adolescent education and development are selected as instructors.
 Enclosure 3 (Instructor Selection Guidance) details key attributes of successful instructors and will assist in instructor selection.
-Within the Army Reserve/National Guard, all Teen Curriculum deliveries will be managed through Child Youth Program Coordinators (CYPC).
+Within the Army Reserve/National Guard, all Teen Curriculum deliveries will be managed through their respective Child, Youth and School Services Program personnel.

 (1) All instructors will be Master Resilience Trainer (MRT)-Level 1 or higher.
 It is recommended that MRTs have experience in adolescent education and development.
 Not all MRTs are good candidates for training teenagers and the best adult MRT may not be the best MRT to instruct teens.
 Choosing the right individuals to be your MRTs is important, but choosing the right MRTs to instruct the Teen Curriculum is essential.